jswikarta/whatsappbot/README.md

 ## Installation

 1. **Clone this repository to your system:**
 ```bash
 git clone https://github.com/jswikarta/whatsappbot.git
 cd whatsappbot
 ```

 2. **Install the required dependencies:**

-Ensure you have Node.js and npm installed.
-Then, run the following command to install the dependencies:

 ```bash
 npm install
 ```

 3. **Run the WhatsApp Bot:**

-After installation, you can start the bot using the following command:

 ```bash
 node .
 ```